j-tim/kafka-compacted-topic-playground/README.md

 * This can be used to prevent log with low produce rate from remaining ineligible for compaction for an unbounded duration.
 * If not set, logs that do not exceed `min.cleanable.dirty.ratio` are not compacted.

+### Kafka Broker metrics compaction

-compaction deadline is not a hard guarantee since it is still subjected to the availability of log cleaner threads and the actual compaction time.
+Compaction deadline is not a hard guarantee since it is still subjected to the availability of log cleaner threads and the actual compaction time.
 You will want to monitor metrics:

 * `uncleanable-partitions-count`
 * `max-clean-time-secs`
-* `max-compaction-delay-secs` .
+* `max-compaction-delay-secs`

 ### What is log compaction not solving?